 With global and local path planning together, Nomad precisely knows where it is on the earth's surface and the pre-determined mowing coordinates for a job site.
 Then, as Nomad mows, the imagery available from LiDAR and stereo cameras provides constant feedback for autonomous positioning with real-time obstacle avoidance.

 An artificial potential field is a technique used in path planning to let Nomad navigate to the end of a mow line while avoiding obstacles shown as repulsive forces.
 Above is an example of an artificial "potential field" showing obstacle avoidance with Nomad to simulate how Nomad thinks while moving throughout its defined mowing path.
 Think of the repulsive forces shown above as trees.
 In a cluttered space like the above, the sum of the attractive and repulsive forces dictates the steering direction of Nomad.

 This video demonstrates a time series of the mow line attractor as Nomad moves through the artificial potential field.

-Next time, our Stories From the Field blog will dive deeper into local path planning to demonstrate Nomad's trueness to the path by discussing the path planned, the actual path driven, and Nomads' accuracy while driving that path.
+Next time, our Stories From the Field blog will dive deeper into local path planning to demonstrate Nomad's trueness to the path by discussing the path planned, the actual path is driven, and Nomads' accuracy while driving that path.